 Fun Fact: While “Black Mirror” is the only program to win the category more than once, it’s not the most nominated program in the TV Movie category.
 That honor belong to “Sherlock,” with four nominations (in 2012, 2014, 2016, an 2017) — the BBC adaptation won once for “The Abominable Bride.”

-Notable Ineligible Series: “Sherlock” (PBS has not released a new season); “Mrs. Fletcher” (HBO is not submitting the limited series as a film, even though its total runtime is a few minutes less than “The Irishman” — it’s a series, it’s made as a series, and HBO is doing the right thing.
+Notable Ineligible Series: “Sherlock” (PBS has not released a new season); “Black Mirror” (the anthology series was re-categorized); “Mrs. Fletcher” (HBO is not submitting the limited series as a film, even though its total runtime is a few minutes less than “The Irishman” — it’s a series, it’s made as a series, and HBO is doing the right thing.
 Also, no one thought this idea merited consideration other than yours truly.)

 The State of the Race